dell/csm-docs/content/docs/replication/migrating-volumes.md

 Patching PV resource will trigger migration sidecar that will call `VolumeMigrate` call from the CSI driver.
 After migration is finished new PersistentVolume will be created in cluster with name of original PV plus `-to-<sc-name>` appended to it.

-So, in case of our example, we will see the following when running `kubectl get pv`:
+In our example, we will see this when running `kubectl get pv`:
 ```shell
 NAME                                   CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS      CLAIM                       STORAGECLASS                REASON   AGE
 test-pv                                1Gi        RWO            Retain           Bound       default/test-pvc            powermax                             5m